 - A network of peers and colleagues who are committed to each others’ success

 Most students choose to complete their degree requirements as an intensive 1-year program.
-Students also have the option of pursuing the program on a part-time basis and completing coursework over 3 to 4 semesters.
+Students also have the option of pursuing the program on a part-time basis and completing coursework over two or more years.
 This allows students the ability to develop additional expertise or balance their studies with outside commitments.

-The program is structured around four areas: Core Knowledge (14 credits), Electives (6 credits), Specialization (9 credits), and Practicum (4 credits).
+The program is structured around four areas: Core Knowledge (14 credits), Specialization (9 credits), Electives (6 credits), and Practicum (4 credits).
 This framework grounds students in a common understanding of sustainability while allowing them maximum flexibility in honing expertise in their concentration of choice.
 This provides a clear roadmap to graduation while allowing students to focus on courses that best fit their academic interests and career aspirations.

 Core Knowledge (14 Credits: 4 Courses, 2 Seminars)